gumbo-millennium/google-email-sync/README.md

 ## Requirements

+To get this package working, you'll need the following:

 -   PHP 8.1
 -   Composer
 -   Laravel 8.x or newer
 -   Google API credentials

 ## Installation

 1. Install the package:
-    ```
+    ```shell
     composer require gumbo-millennium/google-email-sync
     ```

 2. Update your `GOOGLE_KEY_FILE` environment variable to point to your JSON file.

-4. *TODO*
+3.  *TODO*

-5. …
+4.  …